niallbee/capstone/day-1/create-VPC-subnet-VMs/README.md

 }
 ```
-This firewall rule is very similar to the allow-external-ssh firewall rule, however the source_tags differ.
-If source tags are specified, the firewall will apply only to traffic with source IP that belongs to a tag listed in source tags.
-In this case, we want the firewall rule source tags to encompass the external-vm (allow SSH traffic only from the external-vm) only.
-Therefore we set the source_tags to all instances with the tag "allow-external-ssh", which applies only to our external vm.
+This firewall rule is very similar to the allow-external-ssh firewall rule, however we are using source_tags over source_ranges.
+If source tags are specified, any traffic coming from an instance in the network with that tag will be allowed.
+In this case, we want our external-vm to have SSH access to our internal-vm.
+Our external-vm currently has the tag "allow-external-ssh", so let's make that a source_tag.
+Let's create a tag called "allow-internal-ssh" and any instances in the network with that tag will have this firewall applied.

-3. The target tag in the above bloc allows the firewall rule to be applied to anything in the network with the tag "allow-internal-ssh".
-Therefore we need to add this tag to our internal-vm instance.
+3. Now let's add the tag from the previous firewall into our internal-vm.
+This will allow SSH connection from our external-vm into our internal-vm.
 Add the following block of code in `vms.tf` in our internal-vm resource above the boot_disk block.
 ```
    tags = ["allow-internal-ssh"]
 ```